e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

 claim mechanism with two claim *sources*, one staging rule, one checkless drain.
-Opportunistic writing by autonomous devices does not exist — a device that wants a face enumerates it, and greediness is an explicit declaration — so cross-writer races on one slot structurally cannot arise: every claim is exclusive whatever its source, the unclaimed remainder admits only the harness, and drain order is a diagnostic fact, not an arbitration policy.
+Opportunistic writing by autonomous devices does not exist — a device that wants a face enumerates it, and greediness is an explicit declaration — so cross-writer races on one root input structurally cannot arise: every claim is exclusive whatever its source, the unclaimed remainder admits only the harness, and drain order is a diagnostic fact, not an arbitration policy.